mediebruket/bh-book-recommendations/readme.txt

 == Changelog ==

+= 0.1.4 =
+* Version number bump.
+No changes in this version.

 = 0.1.3 =
 * Use fixed image height in grid view and use stylesheet timestamp in query string for cache busting.